Fair trade certification

-A fair trade certification is a product certification within the market-based movement fair trade.
+A fair trade certification is a product certification within the market-based movement of fair trade.
 The most widely used fair trade certification is FLO International's, the International Fairtrade Certification Mark, used in Europe, Africa, Asia, Australia and New Zealand.
 Fair Trade Certified Mark is the North American equivalent of the International Fairtrade Certification Mark.
 As of January 2011, there were more than 1,000 companies certified by FLO International's certification and a further 1,000 or so certified by other ethical and fairtrade certification schemes around the world.

 The Fairtrade International certification system covers a wide range of products, including banana, coffee, cocoa, cotton, cane sugar, flowers and plants, honey, dried fruit, fruit juices, herbs, spices, tea, nuts and vegetables.

 How it works

 Fair trade is a strategy for poverty alleviation and sustainable development.
 It aims to create greater equity in the international trading system.
 It creates social and economic opportunities through trading partnerships with marginalised farmers and craftspeople in developing countries so that more customers are accessible to their products and they receive a favorable deal.
 In return, the producers must comply with the standards set by the certifying authority.